 Turn-based strategy games bring out the more cerebral undertones of the genre – the break afforded by ‘turns’ allows us to think, ponder and plan our moves with as much expert precision as we can muster.
 Witnessing that mater plan unfold can create untold levels of satisfaction, and suddenly you fancy yourself the master tactician.

-This is a ‘living’ list, in the sense that there are many worthy candidates and not enough room to fit them all in.
-Every so often (especially as new games come out), we’ll give this list a refresh and an update to bring some other titles their turn in the spotlight.
+This is a living list, in the sense that there are many worthy candidates and not enough room to fit them all in.
+Every so often (especially as new games come out), we’ll give this article a refresh and an update to bring give other titles their turn in the spotlight.
+Also, don’t be alarmed that games like Civ 6 aren’t on the list.
+You can check out our guide to the best 4X games to see our thoughts on that particular strategy niche.

 the best Turn-Based Strategy Games